capeswords/capeswords.github.io/_pages/longsword.md

 **Activity L13**: A attacks Zornhauw, B counters schielhauw.

-Schielhauw: Left foot forward, as your opponent cuts perform a counter cut, as you cut step to the right, and turn blade so as to hit with short edge.
+**Schielhauw**: This is a High line cut.
+Left foot forward, as your opponent cuts perform a counter cut, as you cut step to the right, and turn blade so as to hit with short edge.
 Aim to hit the blade with your forte and your opponent with your foible.
+Similar to Krumph except hand and blade are on the same side.

 ```
 emphasis: thumb against the flat, can be down with short or long edge.
 Think krumph from above.
 emphasis: Person doing the Zornhauw must keep where they place there hands in mind, ie, attack right quadrant, hands in left quad.
 ```

+*Follow on*: Krumph Schielhauw flow drill

+*Follow on*: L12 Zwerch to Ochs, Schiel to Pflug.

 **Activity L14**: Aim here is to work through the cuts [Ober, Zorn, Krumph, Zwerch, Schielhauw] while working through the Meyer Square standing in place.